EdmondDantess/S.W./README.md

 # Hello
 What kind of app is this?
 This is a social network created as part of the ReactJS course - the way of the samurai (https://www.youtube.com/playlist?list=PLcvhF2Wqh7DNVy1OCUpG3i5lyxyBWhGZ8 ).
-Translated from Javascript to TypeScript.
+This course is provided in JavaScript, but I did it in TypeScript.

 In this project I use the following libraries:
 - **axios**